vim-advent-calendar/vimways.org/content/2018/romainl-death-by-a-thousand-files.md

 Locations #1 and #3 cover the basics but the real magic is implied by #2: we can add and remove whatever directory we want.

-Suppose our project has a lot of internal directories that are of zero interest to us and a few "interesting" directories.
+Suppose our project has many internal directories that are of zero interest to us and a few "interesting" directories.
 We could change `'path'` to a helpful *and highly contextual* value:

 ```vim
 set path=.,dirA,path/to/dirB,path/to/dirB/and/then/dirC